 What are carbon offsets?

-The Gold Standard certification and registry ensures that the credits are real, additional and verified by an independent third party.
+The Gold Standard certification ensures that the credits are: real, measurable, unique, verified by an independent third party, permanent and additional.
+A public registry allows the traceability of carbon credits through a unique serial number.

 Gold Standard Credits